skip to content

 It is quite in order for the Proforma to point out how ambitious the original aims were and how the work completed represents the triumphant consequence of considerable effort against a background of unpredictable disasters.
 The substantiation of these claims will follow in the rest of the dissertation.

-Student Administration will ask students to resubmit any dissertation which does not include the relevant cover page, declaration and proforma.
+Student Administration will ask students to resubmit any dissertation that does not include the relevant cover page, declaration and proforma.
 If such a resubmission occurs after the deadline this will result in a late submission penalty.

 Table of contents